By Lawrence Haywood, Aug 3, 2024

 Kayaking in Bai Tu Long Bay

 Of course, a lot of this tranquillity owes itself to the area in which it is found.
-For Bai Tu Long Bay, it is probably found best in the areas of Cap La and Tra San, twinned bodies of water with wide expanses and the constant backdrop of an undulating mountain seascape.
+Bai Tu Long Bay, it is probably found best in the areas of Cap La and Tra San, twinned bodies of water with wide expanses and the constant backdrop of an undulating mountain seascape.
 There is much to explore here and tour companies will often allow you the leisure of half a day to fully get acquainted with its wonders.
 Nearby Cong Do is a beached area with serenity at its heart.
-Many an hour can be spent relaxing in the calming waters here, and you’ll probably find yourself drifting, enraptured by the scenery, more than you will actually paddling.
+Many an hour can be spent relaxing in the calming waters here, and you’ll probably find yourself drifting, enraptured by the scenery, more than you will actually paddle.

 There’s not much difference in the area of Tra Bau in Lan Ha Bay.
 This is another wonderful example of the Gulf of Tonkin at its best and goes some way to helping Lan Ha Bay get the UNESCO World Heritage recognition for which it is currently applying.
-Ba Trai Dao is a nice place to kayak, but lack of things to look at makes this a maximum 30-minute activity.
-There is also some kayaking to be done around the village of Viet Hai on Cat Ba Island, but waters aren’t far from the ferry port, meaning scenes can be a little busier than a relaxing kayaking journey should be.
+Ba Trai Dao is a nice place to kayak, but the lack of things to look at makes this a maximum 30-minute activity.
+There is also some kayaking to be done around the village of Viet Hai on Cat Ba Island, but the waters aren’t far from the ferry port, meaning scenes can be a little busier than a relaxing kayaking journey should be.

 Ba Trai Dao is a nice place to kayak

-Bai Tu Long Bay or Lan Ha Bay?
+>> Bai Tu Long Bay or Lan Ha Bay?

 Recent overcrowding in Ha Long Bay led tour companies to open cruises in Bai Tu Long Bay.
 As Bai Tu Long Bay begins to fill up in the same manner, companies have begun to fix Lan Ha Bay in their sights.
 It’s not hard to see an ominous pattern forming here.

-Despite the beautifully secluded image of Bai Tu Long Bay that the Quang Ninh Tourism Board like to promote, the reality is that tourist levels between here and Halong Bay have almost reached an equilibrium.
+Despite the beautifully secluded image of Bai Tu Long Bay that the Quang Ninh Tourism Board likes to promote, the reality is that tourist levels between here and Halong Bay have almost reached an equilibrium.
 That isn’t to say that Bai Tu Long Bay is a write-off; far from it.
 Moments of quiet contemplation are not hard to come by in the bay, as there are fewer day trips here than in Halong Bay.
-Overnight stays in Bai Tu Long Bay still yield an engrossing silence during the night, and a visit during one of the many months of the off-season mean clearer waterways for a lower price.
+Overnight stays in Bai Tu Long Bay still yield an engrossing silence during the night, and a visit during one of the many months of the off-season means clearer waterways for a lower price.

 Tourists in Lan Ha Bay

 However, it’s impossible to refute that Lan Ha Bay sees much fewer tourists than Bai Tu Long Bay.
 At this time, it is Lan Ha Bay’s biggest asset and the reason why the question of Bai Tu Long Bay or Lan Ha Bay has cropped up so many times in recent years.
 The waters are much less congested and beaches and caves away from Cat Ba Island contain a very pure serenity, not one as easily found in the bays of Quang Ninh.
-Hai Phong Province realises the potential of Lan Ha Bay and full-scale construction efforts are currently in place to build a harbour that can accommodate the ships of the many tour companies that will be operating here soon.
+Hai Phong Province realizes the potential of Lan Ha Bay and full-scale construction efforts are currently in place to build a harbor that can accommodate the ships of the many tour companies that will be operating here soon.
 If there’s any time to visit Lan Ha Bay, it’s now, while its tranquillity is still fully intact.

-Bai Tu Long Bay or Lan Ha Bay?
+>> Bai Tu Long Bay or Lan Ha Bay?